The Human Resources Administration (HRA) is trying to eliminate, whenever possible, the need for clients to come in person to HRA offices.

 If your application or case was denied/closed because you were employed and you lost that job or some of that pay, you may now be eligible for SNAP even if you received extra income such as the Federal Pandemic Unemployment Insurance Benefit.
 Use the ACCESS HRA website or the ACCESS HRA Mobile App to submit a new application.

 Applicants who have been approved for benefits will receive an EBT card in the mail.
-If your EBT card has not yet arrived and you cannot wait for it, you can go to the Brooklyn Over-The-Counter (OTC) Common Benefit Identification Card (CBIC) site for your permanent card, or one of seven open HRA locations for a temporary card that will have all benefits available until your EBT card arrives.
+If your EBT card has not yet arrived and you cannot wait for it, you can go to the Brooklyn Over-The-Counter (OTC) Common Benefit Identification Card (CBIC) site for your permanent card, or an open HRA location for a temporary card that will have all benefits available until your EBT card arrives.
 Visit the HRA Center Locations website for more information.

 Permanent replacement EBT cards can only be sent via the mail or picked up at the Brooklyn OTC CBIC site.
 For more information, visit the Electronic Benefit Transfer (EBT) Card page.